itpastorn/programmering-1-med-js/javascript-quirks.markdown

  * Are not hoisted
  * Must be used when assignment is conditional (IE <= 8? doesn't support it)

-In ES 5 strict mode functon statements are not allowed in any block but the top level.
+In ES 5 strict mode functon statements are not allowed in any block but the top level of its containing function.

 This is kosher:

     function foo() {
         "use strict";
+        // top level of foo
+        function bar() {
+            // strict mode is inherited
+            // top level of bar
-        function bar() {}
+            function baz() {}
+        }
     }

 But this is not: